afs/lizard/README.md

 ## Scale

-The main objective is fault-tolerance.
+The main objective for the initial phase is fault-tolerance.

-Scaling will happen as a byproduct because more hardware is available.
+Scaling will happen in phase 2.

 ## Status

 Prototype.
-See the prototype [proto-lizard](https://github.com/afs/proto-lizard).

 Lizard is yet not suitable for production use.

+Do not store the only copy of data in the database.
+Persistent data formats will change; there will be no migration path other than to reload the database.